Elizabeth Farm

 Hands on history

 A restful homestead with a restless history.
-Darug dispossession.
+Dharug dispossession.
 Convict rebellion.
 The toppling of governors.
 Family turmoil.
 Built in 1793 for the young military couple John and Elizabeth Macarthur and their growing family, Elizabeth Farm today is an ‘access all areas’ museum.
 There are no barriers, locked doors or delicate furnishings.
 Set within a re-created 1830s garden, Australia’s oldest homestead is now our most immersive house museum.

 Artwork